 Disputes over the discovery of information stored in databases are increasingly common in civil litigation.
-Part of the reason is that more and more enterprise-level information is being stored in searchable data repositories, rather than in discrete electronic files.
-Another factor is that the diverse and complicated ways in which database information can be stored has made it difficult to develop universal "best-practice" approaches to requesting and producing information stored in databases.
-The procedures that work well for simple systems may not make sense when applied to larger server-based systems.
-Similarly, data retention policies vary widely for different types of databases, from very short life-spans of data that can be measured in minutes or seconds to indefinite retention.
-(It is not uncommon for databases to have no purge or delete routines).
+Part of the reason is that more and more enterprise-level information is being stored in shared, searchable data repositories (structured data)2 rather than in discrete electronic files (unstructured data).
+Another factor is that the diverse and complicated ways in which database information can be stored has made it difficult to develop universal best-practice approaches to requesting and producing information stored in databases.
+These storage factors include data residing in cloud environments, or in third-party software as a service environment, to name a few.
+The procedures that work well for simple systems may not make sense when applied to larger systems that manage big data sets with real-time streams.
+Similarly, data retention policies vary widely for different types of databases, from very short lifespans of data that can be measured in minutes or seconds, to indefinite retention.
+(It is not uncommon for databases to have no purge or delete routines.).